Chris-Kramer/language_assignments/assignment-5/readme.md

 ### Conclusions
 My analysis is only preliminary.
 However, from a purely computational and statistical point of view, my model preformed better (lower perplexity and higher coherence) when I had more than 10 topics, however from a human readability perspective the topics seemed more coherent and understandable when using 3 topics.
 When I had more than 3 topics, my model tended to cluster a few very dominant topics together and then have a lot of topics which only made up a fraction of the overall topics.
-I thought my model made mistakes, however after looking at the graph I realised, that the model clustered the topics, which where related to gamestop, toghether.
+I thought my model made mistakes, however after looking at the graph I realised, that the model clustered the topics, which where related to gamestop.
 This indicates that the gamestop saga was so dominant, that it essentially created a hegemonic discourse.
 This is a discourse, which is so dominant, that it essentially steamrolls every other kind of discourse.
 When looking at the three topics it is clear, that topic 0 and 1 are related to gamestop and buying stocks, while topic 2 (which is more or less non-existing until the 8th of february) is related to stocks that aren't gamestop.
 It is also interesting to note that topic 2 contains a lot of words related to mariuanna (weed, pot, cannabis etc.).
 This indicates that the redditors gained interest in stocks related to mariuanna during this period.

-# Running the script
+## Running the script
-If you whish to run the script, you should be aware, that it will take more than an hour to run.
-The subreddit was extremely active during this periode and there was some days, with thoundsands of posts.
+If you whish to run the script, you should be aware, that it will probably take about an hour to run.
+The subreddit was extremely active during this periode.
 So have something to do, while the script runs.

 ### How to run
 **Step 1: Clone repo**